 The artifacts and API of caCORE SDK 4.4 is somewhat different from the functionality found in version 4.3, which led to issues for users who attempted to build caGrid services backed by caCORE SDK 4.4.
 A new data service style was built to facilitate this support, and released as a community project and downloadable update to the Introduce toolkit.

 To support upgrades from one version of caGrid to another, and ensure a more seamless user experience, this project was rolled into the main caGrid codebase and ships out-of-the box in the 1.5 release of caGrid.
-As noted below, however, this release is indefinitely on hold.
+As noted below, however, this release is indefinitely on hold pending resource availability to support the deployment of caGrid 1.5 by the systems team at NCI (further described below).

 Community validation of the changes made by the SHA 2 support release